Chester in Plumas County, California — The American West (Pacific Coastal)

 Erected 1972 by E Clampus Vitus, Las Plumas del Oro Chapter No. 8.

 Location.
 40° 18.573′ N, 121° 13.636′ W. Marker is in Chester, California, in Plumas County.
 Marker is at the intersection of First Avenue and Willow Street on First Avenue.
+This marker is located in front of the Chester Civic Complex.
 Touch for map.
-This marker is located in front of the Chester Civic Complex.
-Marker is at or near this postal address: 222 First Avenue, Chester CA 96020, United States of America.
+Marker Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 24, 2012, by Barry Swackhamer of San Jose, California.
-This page has been viewed 417 times since then.
-Photos: 1, 2. submitted on June 24, 2012, by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
+It was originally submitted on June 24, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 444 times since then and 9 times this year.
+Photos: 1, 2. submitted on June 24, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.